 If you want more info, I share plenty of facts like this in my short online course: Becoming a Label Detective.

-I’ve got a list of the chemicals I believe should be on everyone’s watch-list here.
+Create a watch-list – I’ve got a list of the chemicals I believe should be on everyone’s watch-list here.
 This list is quite long, even though I could easily add dozens more, and it may seem intimidating at first.
 You might like to read through, see which ones really strike a chord with you, and add them to your own list.
 As a bare minimum, I would encourage you to watch out for:

 Fragrance, Parabens, Triclosan, Sodium Lauryl/Laureth Sulfate and ingredients that contain ‘eth’ in their names (such as Butoxyethanol, Ceteareth, Ethyl Acetate etc.).